Mount Elbrus: Climate

+As Elbrus is located in the Northern Hemisphere, the summer period takes place from June to mid-September, with an average of 50% of sunny days favorable to the ascent of the summit.
+However, the winds, dominated by westerly air masses, can turn violent and temperatures drop very quickly.
+Above 4000 meters above sea level, even in summer, blizzard conditions with near zero visibility can develop.
+It is not uncommon for the wind to exceed 100 km/h.
+In winter, the temperature can drop below −50° at the top.
+Precipitation increases with altitude.

+Mount Elbrus as a whole is warm/hot-summer humid continental (or at the border of oceanic and humid subtropical if the -3 C [27 F] isotherm is used) with hot, moderately wet summers and cold, somewhat dry winters.
+It is on the border between a Dfa and Dfb climate, at average temperature 72 F (22 C) in July and August.
+The summit has an ice-cap climate (Köppen EF).
+Snow is fairly common, at 45 days a year on average, and winter and late fall are driest.
+Winters are somewhat moderate for the latitude (~45 N, similar to places like Augusta, Maine, St. Paul, Minnesota, or Boise, Idaho, all of which are colder in winter).

 History

 Greek mythology

 In the Periplus of the Euxine Sea, written in Greek in ca. 130, Arrian mentioned a summit in the Caucasus named Strobilos: "… as we turned from Astelphos toward Dioscurias, we saw the Caucasus range […] One peak of the Caucasus was pointed out—the name of the peak was Strobilos—where according to the story Prometheus was hanged by Hephaistos on Zeus' order".
 (In Greek mythology, the Titan Prometheus was chained in the Caucasus as a punishment for stealing fire from the gods and giving it to mankind.)
 Arrian's Strobilos, or Latinized Strobilus, was later identified as Elbrus by some writers such as Douglas Freshfield in The Exploration of the Caucasus (1896).
 Freshfield called Elbrus "pinecone-shaped" for the sake of etymology.
 The ancient Greek word strobilos denotes rotating or twisted objects such as a spinning top or a pinecone.